Washington Atlee Burpee: Biography

 By 1888, the family home, Fordhook Farm in Doylestown, Pennsylvania, was established as an experimental farm to test and evaluate new varieties of vegetables and flowers, and to produce seeds.
 Before World War I, Atlee spent many summers traveling through Europe and the United States, visiting farms and searching for the best flowers and vegetables.

 Atlee shipped many of the vegetables and flowers he found to Fordhook Farms for testing.
-Those plants that survived were bred with healthier types to produce hybrids better suited to the United States.
+Those plants that survived were bred with healthier types to produce hybrids that were better suited to the United States.
 Fordhook Farms was the first laboratory to research and test seeds in this way.
-Fordhook Farms specialized in testing onions, beets, carrots, peas and cabbage.
+It specializes in testing onions, beets, carrots, peas, and cabbage.

-Burpee was known for his philanthropy in regards to the poor in Philadelphia.
+Burpee was known for his philanthropy in regard to the poor in Philadelphia.
 He generously supported and sat on the board of Sunday Breakfast Rescue Mission which was one of the first homeless shelter and soup kitchens in America.